iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 ### The central manager server {#central-management}

 I picked my favorite quickstarter framework Flask, implemented three simple interfaces `get job`, `update job` and `add result`.
 To make things absolutely simple yet reliable, I picked SQLite as database backend because it's easy to setup and query (`sqlite3` CLI is ready for use).
 I designed a "job pool" with push-pop architecture, where each job record is a to-be-crawled URL, and is deleted from the pool once it's requested.
 The spider then crawls the page, send results back to the control center, as well as the "Next Page" link in the page back into the job pool if there is one.
 It didn't even take a lot of effort to work this out ([code][r3]).
 The initial content in the "job pool" is Page 1 of all 20000 users, imported from experiment materials manually.
+A user is considered "done" if one of the pages in the chain doesn't contain a "Next Page" link, meaning that the last page for this user has been reached.

 Deployment is just as easy.
 I wrapped the server up in a Docker container, put it on my primary server on Amazon Lightsail (2 GB instance, has some other stuff running already), configured Nginx and added a DNS record on Cloudflare.
 Then I started the spider on my workstation and send a few initial requests, to test if everything proceeds as expected.
 After cleaning a few obvious bugs out of the code base, I started configuring a spider client.